jonstaebell/check_service/README.md

 ### Dependencies

-Requires crontab set up to run every 5 minutes during desired times. e.g. to set to run between 7 a.m. and 9:55 p.m. use:
-*/5 7-21 * * * /path/to/python /path/to/check_service.py
+Requires a blank file that ends in ".err" in the same directory as the ".py" file e.g. "check_service.py" needs "check_service.err"
+Can copy a blank .err from github or use command: touch check_service.err

+File MUST be readable and writeable for use with crontab or other users, so be sure and chmod: sudo chmod ugo+rw check_service.err

 Set the following parameters in grandfather.ini: service_name snooze_time
    webhook_url (optional, set to "" to disable Discord webhook calls on errors) (if program is renamed, need to rename the .ini file.
 E.g. if renamed "foo.py" it looks for "foo.ini")

+Optional: set up crontab ("crontab -e") to run every 5 minutes during desired times. e.g. to set to run between 7 a.m. and 9:55 p.m. use:
+*/5 7-21 * * * /path/to/python /path/to/check_service.py

 ### Executing program